AlissaDicaire/ecommerce-website/accessibility-testing-report.md

 ## Tasks

-1. {Find information on a pine scented candle}
+1. {Buy a pine scented candle and get back to the home page}
 2. {Buy a bees wax candle that has a twist to it}
 3. {Find a negative side affect to regualr wax candles}